AnimeFest

-AnimeFest is an annual four-day anime convention held during August at the Sheraton Dallas Hotel in Dallas, Texas.
+AnimeFest is an inactive four-day anime convention held during August at the Loews Arlington Hotel in Arlington, Texas.

 Programming

-The convention typically offers autograph sessions, cosplay contests, and a masquerade.
+The convention typically offers an art show, autograph sessions, cosplay contests, dealers room, gaming, and a masquerade.

 History

 In 2012, the convention moved from the Hyatt Regency Dallas to the Sheraton Dallas Downtown Hotel.
 A-Kon also used the same hotel in 2012.
 AnimeFest in 2017 had issues with its autograph lines.
 AnimeFest 2020 was cancelled due to the COVID-19 pandemic.
 AnimeFest 2021 was initially cancelled due to the COVID-19 pandemic and an online event held in its place.
 The convention would later hold an event in December 2021.
+AnimeFest held its last full event in 2024, with future planned events being smaller.